Relaxation of imbalance in a disordered XX model with on-site dephasing: Two site model

 \section{Two site model}

-In this Appendix we shall derive the eigenspectrum expressions for the two site model using Eq.~\ref{linearised} as the starting point of our computation.
-For Regime I this simple model is enough to qualitatively explain the features seen.
-For the two site model, $\mathbf{f}=(C_{11},C_{12},C_{21},C_{22})$ and,
+In this appendix we shall derive the eigenspectrum expressions for the two-site model using Equation~\eqref{linearised} as the starting point of our computation.
+For regime I this simple model is enough to qualitatively explain the features seen.
+For the two site model, $\mathbf{f}=(C_{11},C_{12},C_{21},C_{22})$ and

 where we have taken $J=1$ and $\delta=h_1-h_2$.
 For $\delta=0$ (clean system), one can compute the eigenvalues exactly as , and the time dependent solutions to the $C_{11(22)}$ can be written as,

 Hence,